Distributed consensus-based observer design for target state estimation with bearing measurements

 The time evolution of the minimum eigenvalue associated with the spatial excitation condition is shown in \autoref{subfig:constant_velocity:minimum_eigenvalue}, with a dashed red line indicating the conservative value adopted for $\mu + \delta=0.4$. \autoref{subfig:constant_velocity:lyapunov_bound} showcases the exponential decay of the Lyapunov candidate function introduced in the stability proof of \autoref{theorem:stability_of_nonlinear_system}, along with its upper-bound.

-The performance of the proposed observer is also compared to a generic DKF method with consensus on information, as proposed in Table II of \cite{battistelli_2015}.
-The process and measurement noise covariance matrices adopted for the DKF are given by $\vect{Q}=\vect{I}_6$, and $\vect{R}=0.01\vect{I}_3$, respectively, and the covariance matrix is initialized according to $\vectg{\Omega}_i(t_0)=\vect{I}_6$, for all $i=1,\hdots,4$ agents.
-To make the comparison as fair as possible, the DKF was tuned to perform only two consensus iterations per simulation time-step.
-Both algorithms were initialized with $\hat{\vect{v}}_{\mathrm{T}_i}(t_0) = [0, \, 0, \, 0]^{\top} \SI{}{m/s}$ and the estimated position was initialized with the average estimate from all agents based on their initial bearing measurements. \autoref{subfig:constant_velocity:comparison_convergence} showcases that with proper initialization and gains choice, both methods have a comparable convergence rate.
-In contrast, the proposed observer requires less data to be shared across the network, with each agent only broadcasting a vector with dimension 3 to its neighbouring agents, corresponding to the estimated target position.
-The DKF method requires each agent to share an information pair composed of a matrix with 36 entries, and a vector with 6 entries, for each consensus iteration, according to \autoref{subfig:constant_velocity:comparison_comms}.
+The performance of the proposed observer is also compared with two variants of the DKF method (CI-KF and an HCMCI-KF), proposed in Tables II and V of \cite{battistelli_2015}.
+The process and measurement noise covariance matrices adopted for the DKFs are given by $\vect{Q}=\vect{I}_6$, and $\vect{R}=0.007\vect{I}_3$, respectively, and the covariance matrix is initialized according to $\vectg{\Omega}_i(t_0)=\vect{I}_6$, for all $i=1,\hdots,4$ agents.
+Additionally, the observer performance is also compared with the Spatial-Temporal Triangulation (STT) method proposed in \cite{ZHENG2025112216}, with $\gamma_1=7.8$, $\gamma_2 = 6.3$ and $c=2.5$.
+To make the comparison as fair as possible, the DKFs were tuned to perform only two consensus iterations per simulation time-step.
+All algorithms were initialized with the same position estimates, aligned with the initial bearing measurements. \autoref{subfig:constant_velocity:comparison_convergence} showcases that with proper initialization and gains choice, all methods have a comparable convergence rate, with the proposed observer converging slightly slower than the other methods.
+In contrast, the proposed observer requires less data to be shared across the network, with each agent only broadcasting a 3-dimensional vector to its neighbouring agents, corresponding to the estimated target position.
+An optimized implementation of the STT method requires each agent to broadcast a total of 12 floats to its neighbours, corresponding to the 3-dimensional bearing measurement, a 6-dimensional estimated target state and 3-dimensional position of the agent.
+The CI-KF method requires each agent to share an information pair composed of a matrix with 36 entries, and a 6-dimensional vector, for each consensus iteration and the HCMCI-KF method requires twice as much information to be broadcast to the network, according to \autoref{subfig:constant_velocity:comparison_comms}.